Risk Category 4

 Protect your water from microbial contamination by investing in equipment such as ultraviolet light.
 This is a good risk reduction strategy for the raw milk dairy in a risk-averse country like Australia.

 An ultraviolet light may set you back around two thousand dollars or more, but the benefits can far outweigh the cost.
 Many potential problems can be averted by making this investment.
 According to this Australian government website, a UV light will damage the microorganism's cellular function so that it will not be able to grow.
 The site says that "UV light is normally effective against all viruses, bacteria and protozoa.
 However, some microorganisms such as Cryptosporidium and Giardia have protective or thick cell walls that some low power UV light systems are not able to penetrate.
 (It is important to make sure the UV light disinfection systems are specifically designed to kill these microorganisms if necessary.)"
 According to the website, there are some UV light systems from the treatment class IIc that will remove or inactivate Cryptosporidium and Giardia.
 This website is a great resource to help the farmer select the appropriate UV light disinfectant system.
+UV has now become a treatment process for municipal water as well.
+For some cities it is an effective backup treatment process.

 Please also remember that both the filter and the light bulb on the UV light system needs replacement with some frequency.
 If bacteria, dirt, debris builds up, or the light fails, it can become a huge risk to the operation.
 Read the instructions to determine the lifespan or the replacement cycle (of the filter and the bulb) and set reminders in your maintenance calendar (if you keep one).
 These tasks can be added to the Standard Operating Procedure document, adding the date of each replacement for the record in the latest SOP version.
 The use of a UV light disinfectant system on your water source can also be added to the RAMP food safety plan as a risk mitigation protocol.
 If the UV light system allows it, the entire water supply can run from it.
 It may also be a good risk reduction strategy to not only rely only on the UV light with its filter for protection.
 Another water filter or another risk reduction strategy can be implemented on the water source for additional security.